 - Create meaningful connections with peers and mentors

-- Interest in many of the following: art, culture, museums, architecture, Judaism, intercultural dialogue, education, customer service, public speaking, leadership, event planning, social networking
+- Interest in many of the following: art, culture, museums, architecture, Judaism, intercultural dialogue, education, customer service, public speaking, leadership, event planning, marketing

 - Must be responsible, reliable, enthusiastic, friendly, curious, and open-minded